Connor Wong Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.01 team ERA that ranks 10th among all MLB pitching staffs.
+- The Orioles have a 4.05 team ERA that ranks 12th among all league pitching staffs.

-- Orioles pitchers combine to give up 158 home runs (1.1 per game), the 10th-fewest in the league.
+- Orioles pitchers combine to allow 159 home runs (1.1 per game), the 10th-fewest in the league.

-- In his last outing on Sunday against the Arizona Diamondbacks, the right-hander threw 4 2/3 innings, giving up four earned runs while surrendering six hits.
+- In his last time out on Tuesday, the righty threw six innings against the Los Angeles Angels, giving up two earned runs while surrendering seven hits.

-- The 27-year-old has put up an ERA of 4.84, with 9.1 strikeouts per nine innings, in 25 games this season.
-Opponents are batting .277 against him.
+- The 23-year-old has a 4.91 ERA and 9.5 strikeouts per nine innings in 19 games this season, while giving up a batting average of .257 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.